secoats/secoats.github.io/_posts/2020-12-08-ethernet_sniffer.md

 Of course you can implement data structures for some other common protocols.
 But the problem we now have is rather too much information.

-So building some filters to only display certain protocols would be a good idea.
-You should also add some [command line options](https://docs.python.org/3/library/argparse.html) in order to control the output.
+So building some filters to only display certain protocols and network interfaces would be a good idea.
+You could add some [command line options](https://docs.python.org/3/library/argparse.html) in order to control the output.

 And we have done absolutely zero error handling so far.
-I would recommend simply discarding any Ethernet Frame that causes an error and move on to the next iteration.
+I would recommend simply discarding any Ethernet Frame that causes an error and move on to the next iteration:

 ```python
 while True: